 270 Years of Excellence in education

-Founded in 1746, Linden Hall is the nation's oldest independent boarding and day school for girls in continuous operation.
-At Linden Hall, girls thrive and grow in bold ways.
-With a diverse student body currently representing 32 foreign countries and 16 states, Linden Hall provides an academically rigorous community where girls are valued and known.
-A Linden Hall experience fosters curious and independent leaders who are prepared to contribute as compassionate global citizens.
+Founded in 1746, Linden Hall is the oldest independent boarding and day school for girls in continuous operation in the United States.
+Linden Hall empowers girls to excel academically and to thrive and grow in bold ways.
+With a diverse student body from 32 foreign countries and 16 states, Linden Hall fosters curious and independent leaders who are prepared to contribute as compassionate global citizens.

 Educating young women is in our DNA.
-In the United States, the education and empowerment of young women begins and continues with Linden Hall.
+In the United States, the education and empowerment of young women began and continues with Linden Hall.

 The Moravian tradition of educating young women was based on the principles of "The Father of Modern Education," John Amos Comenius.
 His revolutionary ideas included education for rich and poor, boys AND girls.